klafuenf/fxfloorboard/readme.txt

  *Text Dialog for Printing or Saving to File complete patch settings list.
  *New Framework with better Windows 7 and Mac Snow Leopard support, auto temp buffer request on connect.
  *Multi Language support for French, German, and Chinese.
- *Bulk File save/restore in 3 formats *.gxg, *.mid & *.syx so your Boss Librarian can use the Bulk files
+ *Bulk File save/restore in 3 formats *.gcl, *.mid & *.syx so your Boss Librarian can use the Bulk files
         and the FxFloorBoard can load in Bulk backups of patches, system and Global data.
- *The editor now supports using Boss Librarian *.gxg files.
+ *The editor now supports using Boss Librarian *.gcl files.
  *ClipBoard buttons have been added to the main page selectin bar (below) and can copy up to
         5 opened patches for quick comparison.
  *The editpages have 5 patch pertial paste buttons added, where the single effect part only part is copyed from